maxonflutter/atomsbox/packages/atomsbox/README.md

 </table>

-- [News App](https://github.com/felangel/bloc/tree/master/examples/flutter_form_validation) - an example of how to build a news app UI with atomsboxform validation.
+- [News App](https://github.com/felangel/bloc/tree/master/examples/flutter_form_validation) - an example of how to build a news app UI with atomsbox components.

 <table>